Welcome

 LITTLE RAMBLER (Warner 1995) never-ending light pink, big sprays, free-standing shrub

-*LORDLY OBERON (Austin 1982) shrub, in bloom most like a repeating Constance Spry
+LORDLY OBERON (Austin 1982) shrub, most like a repeating Constance Spry $50

 LOVE'S KISS (J&P 2010) bright coral, under-the-radar exhibition hybrid tea